Inverse mean curvature flow and Ricci-pinched three-manifolds: Abstract

 \section{Abstract}

-Let $(M,g)$ be a complete, connected, non-compact Riemannian three-manifold with non-negative Ricci curvature satisfying $Ric\geq\varepsilon\,\operatorname{tr}(Ric)\,g$ for some $\varepsilon>0$.
+Let $(M,g)$ be a noncompact, connected, complete Riemannian three-manifold with nonnegative Ricci curvature satisfying $Ric\geq\varepsilon\,\operatorname{tr}(Ric)\,g$ for some $\varepsilon>0$.
 In this note, we give a new proof based on inverse mean curvature flow that $(M,g)$ is either flat or has non-Euclidean volume growth.
 In conjunction with the work of J.~Lott \cite{lott} and of M.-C.~Lee and P.~Topping \cite{leetopping}, this gives an alternative proof of a conjecture of R.~Hamilton recently proven by A.~Deruelle, F.~Schulze, and M.~Simon \cite{deruelleschulzesimon} using Ricci flow.

 \onehalfspacing